andvargas/andrasvargas.com/README.md

 15 Feb.
 Changed the text of the /Users/andrasvargyas/Sites/Andrasvargas.com/andrasvargas-frontend/public/service-seo-audit.md file.

+13 March
+Implemented a different path for both login and register: /login defaults to Log In, and /register to Register

 ## To Fix

-/login shuld default to Log In, and /register to Register